 If You Have More Than 3 Days in Vancouver

 If you have more than 3 days in Vancouver, you are very lucky because there is so much more you can see and do.
-A few options would be to take a full day trip to Victoria or Whistler.
+A few options would be to take some day trips from Vancouver.
+Two popular day trips from Vancouver include Victoria and Whistler.
 In Victoria, you can visit the famous Butchart Gardens or enjoy some more whale watching.
 In Whistler, you can enjoy the great outdoors by going zip-lining, biking, hiking, skiing, snowboarding, and more.

 I hope you have enjoyed my Vancouver in 3 days itinerary.
 As you can see, it is packed with great food and drinks, outdoor adventures, and fun activities to have the best trip possible!
 If you follow my guide, I guarantee you will fall in love with Vancouver as much as we have.